Chihayafuru

 An anime television series adaptation aired from October 2011 to March 2012.
 The second season aired from January to June 2013 and the third from October 2019 to March 2020.
 Three live-action film adaptations were released from 2016 to 2018.

-As of December 2022, Chihayafuru had over 28 million copies in circulation, making it one of the best-selling manga series.
-The manga has won the 2nd Manga Taishō and the 35th Kodansha Manga Award.
+By February 2025, Chihayafuru had over 29 million copies in circulation, making it one of the best-selling manga series.
+The manga has won the second Manga Taishō and the 35th Kodansha Manga Award.
 Its popularity has boosted the profile of competitive karuta in Japan.

 Plot

 Chihaya Ayase is a girl who has spent most of her life simply supporting her sister in her modeling career.
 That changes when she meets a boy named Arata Wataya, a talented karuta player.
 After becoming friends, he believes that Chihaya has potential to become a great player.
 As Chihaya takes on a new dream of becoming Japan's best karuta player, she is soon separated from her karuta playing friends as they grow up.
 Now in high school, Chihaya is reunited with her childhood friend, Taichi Mashima.
 Together, they form the Mizusawa Karuta Club.
 With her teammates and friends supporting her, Chihaya strives to become the best karuta player in the world and to one day be with Arata again.